Joystream/joystream-landing/testnets/rome/README.md

 what about block level callback?

+variables
+ - **origin** : instance variable for signed
+ - **who**: instance variable when is signed

 #### Extrinsics

+##### Errors

+All errors have their own precondition.
+The errors are listed in the order which corresponds to what order they would be invoked if _multiple_ error conditions were satisified simultanously.
+If this cannot be expressed as a single linear list, the section must reflect this informaiton in some other way in a fully unambigous manner.

+##### Side effects

+Assume that all error preconditions are simultnaously false, denoted by predicate `NO_ERROR`.

 ##### Terminiantion
 Important to notice that its very deeply specified, where even the order of error triggering in scenarios with mulitple simultanous errors, is commited to up front, compared to a loser standard of saying that, if you have one of these problems, you will get at least one fo these errors,w hich would drop order.